malxxy/red-challenge-1/acc-criteria.md

 Y WHEN I view the image elements
 Y THEN I find accessible alt attributes

-WHEN I view the heading attributes
+Y WHEN I view the heading attributes
-THEN they fall in sequential order
+Y THEN they fall in sequential order

-WHEN I view the title element
+Y WHEN I view the title element
-THEN I find a concise, descriptive title
+Y THEN I find a concise, descriptive title